This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 During the statewide mandated school closure, Wenatchee School District will continue to provide meals, free of charge to all children ages 0-18.

-Beginning March 17th through April 24th the District’s Nutrition Services department will distribute pre-packaged breakfast and lunch Monday through Friday from 11 AM to 1 PM at the following school locations:
+The District’s Nutrition Services department will distribute pre-packaged breakfast and lunch Monday through Friday from 11 AM to 1 PM at the following school locations during the extended closure:

 Meal Distribution Sites